Propulsive-Landing/ferda/README.md

    ./Ferda.exe
    ```

+Notes:
+- Run ferda (FSW) through WSL first if you're having trouble communicating with the simulation
+- WSL can be tricky to initially set up but there is plenty of available documentation to resolve these issues, start [here](https://gcore.com/learning/how-to-install-wsl-2-on-windows/) and use google if you still are having issues.

 The flight software should be connected with the Simulink simulation, sending actuator commands and receiving simulated sensor data.

 ## Systemd Service Setup